 365 days a year.

-How will I be cared for in the UCC?
+How will I be cared for in the UTC?

 You will be prescribed any necessary medication, provided with information about your condition and given instructions about any further care that is required before being discharged home.